dbcli/litecli.com/content/features/autocompletion.md

 <!--more-->

 Auto-completion is on by default.
 The REPL will pop up a suggestion menu as soon as you start typing.
-The suggestions are context sensitive based on the position of the cursor. eg: Only tables are suggested after the FROM keyword, only column names are suggested after the WHERE clause.
+The suggestions are context sensitive based on the position of the cursor.

 ### Table